A very diverse set with some outstanding counsel.

 Quite independent from any standards imposed by legislation or the Bar Standards Board, we believe that increasing diversity and inclusion makes good business sense.
 We know we achieve better outcomes when we have access to talent, perspectives, and experience from all walks of life.

-We are also committed to ensuring a work environment in which all individuals, clients and the public are treated with dignity and respect.
-For further information, please see Chambers’ Anti-Harassment Policy, Anti-Racism Statement and Chambers’ Internal Complaints Procedure.
+We are committed to ensuring a work environment in which all individuals, clients and the public are treated with dignity and respect.

 We are proud to be a diverse set of chambers.
-At present, representation at Chambers by minority groups is over 17%, which is higher than the national average.
-However, we recognise that there is still progress to be made, particularly to enhance Black representation and inclusion at senior levels.
+At present, representation in Chambers by minority groups is over 17%, which is higher than the national average.
+However, we recognise that there is still work to be done, particularly to enhance Black representation and LGBTQ+ inclusion at senior levels.

-We will continue to collect data to find out where we are succeeding, where we are falling short, and how to achieve the outcomes that we want.
-Through studying this data, listening, and talking, we want to better understand how we can attract even more talented people from underrepresented groups.
+We collect data to find out where we are succeeding, where we are falling short, and how to achieve the outcomes that we want.
+Through studying this data, listening, and talking, we can better understand how we can attract even more talented people from under-represented groups.

 We keep our recruitment and performance management processes under review for disproportionate outcomes.
 We intervene where necessary.
-We regularly hold in-house equality and diversity training sessions for all members, pupils, and staff.
+We hold in-house equality and diversity training sessions for all members, pupils, and staff, and encourage and support attendance at sessions delivered by external training providers.
 It is a requirement that everyone at 3VB attends at least one E&D training course each calendar year.

-3VB is committed to conducting its affairs in a manner which is does not unlawfully discriminate and is fair and equitable for all members of Chambers and pupils.
+3VB is committed to conducting its affairs in a manner which does not unlawfully discriminate and is fair and equitable for all members of Chambers, staff and pupils.
+We affirm the right of everyone to work free from discrimination and with equal access to opportunity.
 This includes, but is not limited to, the fair distribution of work amongst pupils and members of Chambers.
-Details can be found in our Fair Access to Work Policy.

 This is why we support and participate in organisations such as: